vitalab/neuralteleportation/README.md

 * [neuralteleportation](neuralteleportation) : contains the main classes for network teleportation.
 * [layers](neuralteleportation/layers): contains the classes necessary for teleporting individual layers.
-* [models](neuralteleportation/models): contains frequently used models such as MLP, VGG, ResNet and DenseNet
+* [models](neuralteleportation/models): contains frequently used models such as MLP, VGG, ResNet and DenseNet.
 * [experiments](neuralteleportation/experiments): contains experiments using teleportation.
 * [tests](tests): contains black-box tests for network teleportation.